Last updated: May 2026

 This is the comparison most operators are missing.

-Traditional Import Model (containers + warehouses)
+Legacy import model (containers + warehouses)

-In the traditional model:
+In the legacy import model:

 • Taxes and tariffs are paid before selling a single unit

-• Capital is locked for 120 to 180 days
+• Capital sits locked for 120 to 180 days

-• Duties are paid on unsold inventory
+• Duties apply to unsold inventory

 • Forecasting errors create risk

-• Replenishment is slow
+• Replenishment runs slow

 This model forces brands to prepay significant duty and tax outlays long before revenue arrives.

-Portless Model (overseas inventory + per-order duty payment)
+Portless model (overseas inventory + per-order duty payment)

 The Portless model reverses the cash-flow burden: